muquit/gomail/README.md

 # Gomail Fork

 This is a fork of https://github.com/go-gomail/gomail.
 But the project is not maintained anymore.
-I maintain this fork for https://github.com/muquit/mailsend-go.
+I maintain this fork for my https://github.com/muquit/mailsend-go program.
 The branch add-xoauth2-support has SMTP XOAUTH2 support and will be merged with main when I get some time.

 https://muquit.com/